Joint economic and epidemiological modelling of alternative pandemic response strategies

-Our study has several important limitations.
-The models we have used for transmission dynamics, behavioural response, and costs are, by design, highly simplified.
-This enables the dependence of outcomes on key epidemiological and economic parameters to be explored, but means that our results should not be interpreted as precise predictions or recommendations.
 The endogenous behavioural response model assumes that individuals are self-interested rational actors, with perfect knowledge of the epidemic dynamics and the cost functions.
-In reality, people may underestimate or overestimate estimate the risk posed by the disease.
-The cost of reducing activity levels is not the same for everyone, and people with low income, essential workers, the elderly, children/students, ethnic minorities, and people with disabilities are just some of the population groups identified as having a high cost of reducing activity levels \cite{li2023scoping, garnier2021socioecon}.
+In reality, people may underestimate or overestimate the risk posed by the disease.
+The cost of reducing activity levels is not the same for everyone, and people with low income, essential workers, the elderly, children/students, ethnic minorities, and people with disabilities are just some of the population groups identified as having a high cost of reducing activity levels \cite{li2023scoping,garnier2021socioecon}.
 People may behave with some degree of altruism \cite{farboodi2021internal}, particularly in relation to family members, friends and in small communities where most interactions are with other locals \cite{lehmann2006evolution,debarre2012evolution}.
 People may also behave differently when they believe they are currently or previously infected, compared with when they believe they are susceptible \cite{fenichel2013economic}.
 Future work will incorporate some of these aspects into the model framework.

-Our framework pre-supposes that the pandemic pathogen continues to transmit globally, and considers the decisions by an individual jurisdiction between adopting a mitigation, suppression or elimination strategy.
-This does not allow for the possibility that the pathogen could be controlled globally, as occurred for example with the SARS-CoV-1 outbreaks in 2003 \cite{heymann2004international}.
-This may be a feasible outcome, particularly for a pathogen with moderate $R_0$, relatively high severity, and low rates of asymptomatic transmission.
+Our model assumes that the pandemic pathogen continues to transmit globally, and considers the decision by an individual jurisdiction between adopting a mitigation, suppression or elimination strategy.
+This does not allow for the possibility that the pathogen could be controlled globally, as occurred for example with the SARS outbreaks in 2003 \cite{heymann2004international}.
+This may be a feasible outcome, particularly for a pathogen with modest $R_0$, relatively high severity, and low rates of asymptomatic transmission.
 However, a quantitative analysis of this is out of scope of the current study.